 The Committee will use the calculation that provides the best benefit to the employer based on actual program expenses.

-As the calculations above indicate, you will be responsible for expenses that exceed the maximum benefit allowed under either method.
-You may want to consider a registration fee for participants or an employer contribution in order to fund any additional expenses.
+As the calculations above indicate, your organization will be responsible for expenses that exceed the maximum benefit allowed under either method.
+Your organization may want to consider a registration fee for participants or an employer contribution in order to fund any additional expenses.

-Note: Any entity or individual that will be reimbursed is considered a vendor.
+- Any entity or individual reimbursed is considered a vendor.
 This includes retail stores, hospitals, clinics, nutritionists, fitness experts, etc. that provide supplies, materials or personal services or are conducting any part of the program.